Tuesday, June 11, 1968

 Recorded by Paul alone – as indeed was the White Album master version – this is Take 4 of Blackbird, an unadorned acoustic guitar and vocal performance that captured well the essence of his new song, and may even have been usable at the time were it not for unwanted background noises.
 The completed “best” recording of Blackbird was Take 32, with the verse/chorus order revised and a second acoustic guitar track and bird song effects added before the end of this session.

-During the session, a film crew, directed by Tony Bramwell, was in the studio to film an Apple Records promotional film.
-Several sequences were filmed on that day.
-In one of those sequences, we can see some rehearsals of Paul McCartney playing “Blackbird“.
-In another one, Paul is with Mary Hopkin, a newly signed artist by Apple, and the two of them listen to a playback of her recent recordings.
+During the session, a film crew directed by Tony Bramwell was present in the studio to shoot a promotional film for Apple Records.
+Multiple sequences were captured that day.
+In some sequences, we observe rehearsals of Paul McCartney performing “Blackbird” and “Helter Skelter.”
+In another sequence, Paul is seen alongside Mary Hopkin, a newly signed artist to Apple, as they listen to a playback of her latest recordings.

 The film we came up with was a little bit arty and airy-fairy.
 There was a sequence of James Taylor and Mary Hopkin and Paul doing ‘Blackbird’, which I had filmed in early June; unshown footage that the BBC had banned of The Beatles doing ‘A Day In The Life’ from Sgt Pepper; a bit about the new Apple shop; some footage on the wildly experimental Indica Art Gallery and finally, The Beatles having a business meeting with ‘Uncle’ Dick James in the new Apple offices in Wigmore Street.
 John Lennon insisted on including footage of Magic Alex in his habitual white coat, fiddling with a pile of junk.
 Overall, it was a pretty little film when it was finished and everyone said how well they thought it would go down.
 Ron Kass said it would be a very useful tool to show the record executives at the Capitol convention in LA what Apple was all about.